Adding Custom Fonts to WordPress with @Font-Face and CSS3

 There are also two main kinds of fonts: Serif and sans-serif.
 Serif fonts have curls over the edges while sans-serif fonts do not.

-The amusing image to the left might help you remember the difference between the two types.
+The amusing image below might help you remember the difference between the two types.

 Once you have chosen your new font, you need to download its file.
 Keep in mind that there are different kinds of font files and they aren’t all compatible across most major browsers.